top of page

 The site below is provided by The Department of Energy and Environmental Protection of Connecticut.
 It will give you information according to the category of the animal that needs help.
 It will also give you a list of rehabbers.

-Please call all of the rehabbers on the list according to the animal you need help with.
+Please call ALL of the rehabbers on the list according to the animal you need help with.
 Please repeat your telephone number twice as you leave a message.
+The State does not constantly update the list.
+Call ALL even if it does not mention the specific animal in that category.
+We prefer that you get an answer of "Sorry we don't do XYZ." than miss an opportunity "Yes, I can take but you never called me."

 Click on the photo below to take you directly there or google "distressed wildlife DEEP and you will find the page there.
 It will look like the photo below.